 Maxwell ruled out of SA tour with elbow injury

-The 31-year-old will have surgery on the joint on Thursday in Melbourne.
-The Melbourne Stars captain had been carrying the injury for the back-end of the BBL season that his side finished as runners-up.

-The operation and subsequent recovery is set to sideline Maxwell for six to eight weeks, but he is expected to be available the Indian Premier League (IPL) which starts March 29.
+Maxwell will undergo surgery on his left elbow and will be replaced by D'Arcy Short in both squads.

+Cricket Australia said he might require at least six to eight weeks to attain full match fitness, which means he is likely to miss the beginning of the IPL too, which is starting on March 29.
+The 31-year-old is representing Kings XI Punjab in the franchise-based league.

-Maxwell said the decision to stand down from the Proteas tour was difficult but was worried he would not be at his best for international cricket.
+A "shattered" Maxwell said the decision to withdraw from the South African tour was difficult.

-"I was not confident that I could perform at international level with my elbow in its current state and have decided to undergo surgery straight away to fix the issue," the all-rounder said in a statement.
+"I was not confident that I could perform at international level with my elbow in its current state and have decided to undergo surgery straight away to fix the issue," Maxwell said in a statement.

-He further tweeted: "Shattered to be missing the South Africa tour.
-I wish all the lads the best of luck over there and I'll be watching from home."
+"I would like to thank Justin Langer, Ben Oliver, Trevor Hohns and the whole Australian squad for their understanding."

+The South Africa tour was the first time Maxwell had been picked for national duties since taking a break from cricket in October due to mental health issues.
+Australia's national selector Trevor Hohns said Maxwell's increased pain could not have been overlooked.

-"We are disappointed to lose Glenn this close to the tour as we were looking forward to welcoming him back to the national side in both the 20- and 50-over formats after his break during the summer," Australia's National Selector Trevor Hohns said.
+"We are disappointed to lose Glenn this close to the tour as we were looking forward to welcoming him back to the national side in both the 20 and 50-over formats after his break during the summer," Hohns was quoted as saying by Cricket Australia.

 Delhi poll will be fought on good vs bad governance:...25 Jan 2020 5:27 PM GMT